 Managing cash flow can be one of the toughest aspects of owning a small business.
-Budgeting can help—not because it’s about cutting spending, but because it gives you a way to track revenue and expenditures.
+Having a business budget can help—not because it’s about cutting spending, but because it gives you a way to track revenue and expenditures.
 Even if your finances are in good order, a budget can help you uncover hidden cash flow issues and improve your bottom line.
 Truthfully, no business should be without one.

 Here are five steps to creating a killer budget for your business: